-My favorites were the Ironclad, a bordeaux blend and the Dreadnought, a Syrah.
+My favorites were the Ironclad, a Bordeaux blend, and the Dreadnought, a Syrah.
 Mr. J also liked the Ironclad.
 We ended up getting a glass of the Dreadnought and a light snack, and we brought home a bottle of the Ironclad.

-The Ironclad is just a solid wine, as it name indicates.
+The Ironclad is just a solid wine, as its name indicates.
 Fruit forward, but the tobacco and oak flavors balance out the blend to give the wine strength and depth.
 I do not recall the vintage that we had.
 Of course, we drank it during our stay on Waiheke, so I never entered it in our cellar tracker.

 The Dreadnought is a 100% Syrah harvested by hand.
 This rich and spicy wine will make you crave a perfectly cooked cut of lamb.
 Sorry vegetarians!

-We end up taking home the Ironclad because we thought is was a bit more versatile than the Dreadnought.
+We end up taking home the Ironclad because we thought it was a bit more versatile than the Dreadnought.
 I am sure price played into our decision as well.
 However, I don’t think you can go wrong with either or any of their wines.